ResearchOS/Biomech-Analysis-Platform-Python/docs/SQL Database/interpreting_pipeline_table.md

 2. action_id_num (int)
     - always present.
 3. parent_ro_id (text, foreign key to research_object table)
-    - target node. always present, because we're always talking about a Pipeline Object.
+    - target node.
+If None, source_pr_id MUST be not None, and this is a disconnected output (therefore not an edge).
-4. vr_name_in_code (text/None)
+4. vr_name_in_code (text)
-    -if None, **CONTROLS** that this is a node and not an edge.
+    -Never None.
+If this is an edge, this is the name of the Input's variable in the code.
+If not an edge, then corresponding Input or Output.
 5. source_pr_id
-    - if None, means either: 1. this is a node and not an edge, OR it's a hard-coded value.
+    - if None, means either: 1. this is a disconnected input (therefore not an edge), OR it's a hard-coded value (vr_id is None).
 6. vr_id
     - if None (and vr_name_in_code is not None), means that this is hard-coded.
 7. hard_coded_value (text/None)